 In the Khmer Republic, the skeletons of burned out trucks mark out Highway Four as one of the country's most dangerous roads.

-In the Khmer Republic, the skeletons of burned out trucks mark out Highway Four as one of the country's most dangerous roads.
+Background: In the Khmer Republic, the skeletons of burned out trucks mark out Highway Four as one of the country's most dangerous roads.
 Constant Communist attacks have strangled this vital road link to the port that should be the country's most important lifeline -- Kompong Som.

 This coverage from cameraman Jim Gerrand reports on how Kompong Som, the sole Khmer deepwater port, is facing up to the threat to its prosperity, Back in the days of Prince Norodom Sihanouk, the deposed head of state, there were plans to develop the city into the second capital.

 The overthrow of the Prince and subsequent war shattered the promise of prosperity.
 The Vietcong fought for control of Highway Four and simultaneously attacked the city's vital oil refinery -- there are threats of further sabotage if it ever restarts production.

 The city's top luxury hotel stands almost empty and the beaches are deserted.
 In a city of paradoxes, only the casino thrives -- though gambling is supposedly outlawed.

 There is little movement in the harbour.
 A cargo of timber, one of the country's few exports these days, was being loaded.
 A cargo of Japanese Red Cross material was being re-loaded -- because it couldn't be shipped inland by road.
 Even so, a few intrepid drivers can still be found to run the gauntlet of Highway Four.
 Some of them were filmed setting out on their dangerous trip.